Working with write access

 Invite collaborators

-• Go to your GitHub project page.
+• Go to the GitHub project page.

-• Click on the Settings tab.
+• Click on Add people.

 You are invited to a project